Lake Creek High School

 Lake Creek High School (LCHS) is a high school in unincorporated Montgomery County, Texas, in the United States.
-It is the second high school built by Montgomery Independent School District.
+It is the second high school built by the Montgomery Independent School District.
 The school was built after enrollment at Montgomery High School exceeded building capacity.
 Lake Creek opened on August 21, 2018, for the 2018–2019 school year.
 The first principal was Phil Eaton.
 The school is located on Farm to Market Road 2854.

 Lake Creek High School is named after the Lake Creek Settlement: an early settlement in Stephen F. Austin's Second Colony established before Texas' independence from Mexico.
-This is actually where the Lion Mascot's name, Stephen, comes from.

 History

 On May 9, 2015, voters within Montgomery ISD's attendance zone voted in favor of a $256.75 million bond.
 The bond package included the construction of three schools: a high school, middle school and elementary school.
 The new high school was included to reduce enrollment at the district's other high school, Montgomery High School, whose student population had risen beyond the school's capacity.
 Board members decided to name the new school after the Lake Creek Settlement, the first Anglo-American settlement in Montgomery County.
 The district conducted a survey of future students to determine the school's mascot and colors.
 The school opened in August 2018 at a cost of $98.28 million.
 For the 2018–2019 academic year, the school opened with around 900 students in ninth, tenth, and eleventh grades.
 The school fully incorporated seniors in the 2019–2020 academic year.

 The school was closed from March 11 to May 4, 2020, over fears of the coronavirus pandemic.

 In October 2021, Principal Phil Eaton announced that he would retire in December of that year.
 His career spanned 43 years; 13 of which in Montgomery ISD.
 The school district's assistant superintendent for secondary education, Duane McFadden, was named Lake Creek High School's interim principal for the remainder of the 2021–2022 school year.

 In April 2022, the Montgomery ISD Board of Trustees approved the selection of Tim Williams, the then Principal at Oak Hills JH, as the next Principal of Lake Creek High School.